joaofogoncalves/ngx-mathquill/README.md

 ## Description

-Thin typescript wrapper around Mathquill.
+Thin typescript wrapper around Mathquill (from matrix branch).
 It offers types (of course) and an easier installation than the original mathquill library if you're using `npm`.